 The lesions usually measure several centimeters in diameter.
 Occasionally a sacral bone defect and/or associated calcifications may be present 3.

-It is almost exclusively found in the retrorectal or presacral space and very rarely in other locations such as the peri-renal area or in the subcutaneous tissues 7.
+It is almost exclusively found in the retrorectal or presacral space and very rarely in other locations such as the perirenal area or in the subcutaneous tissues 7.

-May be seen as a multilocular, retrorectal cystic mass.
+Transrectal ultrasound may show a multilocular, retrorectal cystic mass.
 Internal echoes may be found within the cyst due to the multi-cystic nature of the mass and the presence of gelatinous material or inflammatory debris within the cyst.

 Often seen as a discrete, well-marginated, presacral mass with water or soft-tissue density, depending on the contents of the cyst.
 Calcifications may be seen in the cyst wall.
 When the mass is large, the rectum is displaced by the mass.
 If concurrent infection or malignant transformation occurs, CT may reveal loss of discrete margins and involvement of contiguous structures.

 MRI signal characteristics depend on whether the cyst is complicated or not.
+Complications include: